mighkel/installTAK-LXD/docs/03-TAK-INSTALLATION.md

 # Create working directory
 mkdir -p ~/takserver-install
 cd ~/takserver-install
+# THIS IS WHERE `lxc snapshot tak fresh-setup` WAS PRFORMED

 # Download TAK Server (replace with your File ID)
 gdown 1ABC123xyz456DEF -O takserver-5.5-RELEASE##_all.deb